-use computer-aided design to develop and communicate their ideas (see note on p.
-1); g consider the availability and costings of resources when planning out designs; j k develop and follow simple design criteria; work in a broader range of relevant contexts, for example entertainment, the home, school, leisure, food industry and the wider environment. h work in a broad range of relevant contexts, for example conservation, the home, school, leisure, culture, enterprise, industry and the wider environment.
+i use computer-aided design to develop and communicate their ideas (see note on p.
+1); g consider the availability and costings of resources when planning out designs; j develop and follow simple design criteria; k work in a broader range of relevant contexts, for example entertainment, the home, school, leisure, food industry and the wider environment.